Semi-supervised Multimodal Representation Learning through a Global Workspace: Datasets

-To start with, we designed a multimodal dataset called ``Simple Shapes'' (and then validated our findings on a second dataset, as reported in section~\ref{sec:validation}).
+To start with, we designed a multimodal dataset called ``Simple Shapes'' .
 The \textit{Simple Shapes} dataset is reminiscent of the 2D shapes dataset of \cite{higgins_beta-vae_2017}, but is extended with more varying attributes.
 This dataset fits several objectives: firstly, we want an automated generation procedure, to obtain as many samples as needed.
 It also allows us to control the number of annotations (i.e., matched samples) in the dataset.
 Secondly, we want the modalities to overlap by representing the same content, so that we can train translation and alignment models between the modalities.
 Thirdly, we want the models' architecture (and correspondingly, the data distribution) to be relatively simple so as to iterate quickly over several model training regimes for our analysis.

 We consider two modalities: vision and language.